Efrain-L/lab3/index.md

     return arr;
   }
 ```
-* A failure-inducing input for this method would be an array containing the integers `[1, 2, 3, 4, 5]`, with this input, the method would actually return the original array without any modifications.
+* A failure-inducing input for this method would be an array containing the integers `[1, 2, 3, 4, 5]`, with this input, the method would actually return an array of the same length containing all zeros.
 * The following is a test for such a failure-inducing input written as a JUnit test.
 ```java
 @Test